 Domains identify a specific type of sensitive data, along with the masking algorithm to use for that data.
-From the Settings tab, if you click Domains to the left, the list of domains will be displayed.
+From the Settings tab, click Domains to the left, the list of domains will be displayed.
 From here, you can add, edit, or delete domains.

 Delphix Continuous Compliance includes built-in domains and algorithms for many common types of sensitive data.
-You might choose to select a different default masking algorithm for a domain, and/or create additional domains with their own default algorithms.
-If you create additional algorithms, they will appear in the Algorithms drop-down menu.
-Because each domain has a single default masking algorithm, a distinct domain, along with recognition logic, must exist or be created for each distinct algorithm in order for the profiler to assign that algorithm in rule sets.
+Users can choose to select a different default masking algorithm for a domain, and/or create additional domains with their own default algorithms.

+Additional created algorithms appear in the Algorithms drop-down menu.
+Because each domain has a single default masking algorithm, a distinct domain (along with recognition logic) must exist or be created for each distinct algorithm in order for the profiler to assign that algorithm in rule sets.